kauwelab/PolyRiskScore/static/downloadables/README.md

 ## .workingFiles Directory

 The .workingFiles directory is created by this tool to hold various files necessary to calculate polygenic risk scores.
 Each file is important in their own way and can cause the tool to quit prematurly if it is not present.

+### Association Files

+Association files hold the association data downloaded from our server required to calculate polygenic risk scores.
+These files are created in the connect_to_server.py script as part of step 1.
+There are two naming conventions for associations files:

+* **allAssociations_{refGen}_{sex}.txt** -- This associations file is downloaded from the server when no filters are supplied.
+It contains all the associations from the server and is formatted for the specified reference genome (refGen) and default sex (sex).
+This file is not deleted by the tool, but is updated when the server has new data.
+In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example))
+* **associations_{ahash}.txt** -- This associations file is created when specific filters are given to narrow down the studies used in calculations.
+The number at the end of the file name (ahash) is a hash created using all the given parameters.
+This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under *Applying Step Numbers*).

+### Clumping Files

+### Filtered Files